adrelanos/aeternity-wiki/Ubuntu-node-commands.md

 ## Commands

-First you must install and compile eaternity.
+First you must download and install æternity.
 Instructions for [Ubuntu](https://github.com/aeternity/testnet/wiki/Troubleshooting#for-ubuntu) and for [Mac](https://github.com/aeternity/testnet/wiki/Troubleshooting#for-mac)

 ### Start the blockchain
 Start your node with the following script: